-7. An omnichannel experience is a necessity (and not a nicety)
+9. An omnichannel experience will be a necessity (and not a nicety)

 The average B2B customer makes use of various channels during the buying process.
-This means that it is becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.
+This means that it’s becoming more crucial for B2B companies to create a consistent omnichannel presence and engage their customers seamlessly between different channels.

 To help you, start by identifying the channels where your target audience is the most active.
 Is there a channel that your customers will expect to find your business?

-Thanks to the focus on customer personalization and online marketplaces, it is expected that new payment options will also be offered.
+Thanks to the focus on customer personalization and online marketplaces, it’s expected that more new payment options will also be offered in the future.
 More B2B companies will streamline their payment systems to start welcoming payments in new ways.
-As a matter of fact, according to Net Solutions’ State of B2B Commerce Report, the majority of B2B companies already offer mobile wallets as one of their payment methods.
-It is also expected that digital payments in the B2B industry will become similar to the retail options that are currently used.
+It’s also expected that digital payments in the B2B industry will become similar to the retail options that are currently used.

-10. B2B ecommerce will become more conscious about being eco-conscious
+12. B2B eCommerce will become more conscious about being eco-conscious

-It is expected that B2B ecommerce will follow in the (green) footsteps of B2C ecommerce businesses by actively starting to minimize their impact on our environment.
+It’s expected that B2B eCommerce will follow in the (green) footsteps of B2C eCommerce businesses by actively starting to minimize their impact on our environment.
 People from all over the globe are fortunately becoming more aware of their environmental impact and B2B businesses that will go the extra mile for our planet by providing sustainable solutions will enjoy an advantage over their competitors.

-11. Augmented and virtual reality will be utilized
+13. Augmented and virtual reality will be utilized more

 The use of augmented reality (AR) and virtual reality (VR) to create a more immersive customer experience is already an emerging trend in the B2C sector.
-B2B ecommerce might also want to consider to start using this type of technology.
-While most B2B businesses will most likely not look to explore the possibilities of AR and VR yet, it can improve the buying experience of B2B buyers and save them valuable time.
-If there is anything that we’ve learnt from studying these trends so far, it is that the buying experience will become a lot more important with more millennials in charge.
-So, who knows, it could just become a reality soon.
+B2B eCommerce might also want to consider using this type of technology as it can improve the buying experience of B2B buyers and save them valuable time.

 Yet, matters like quality and pricing remain equally important to buyers.
-Therefore, B2B ecommerce businesses will focus more on being completely transparent about the quality and clear about their pricing.
-While this is not necessarily new (after all, any business needs to be transparent if they want to be successful), the need for complete transparency will become even more crucial.
+For this reason, B2B eCommerce businesses will start to focus more on being completely transparent about the quality and their pricing.
+While this isn’t necessarily a new trend (after all, any business needs to be transparent if they want to be successful), the need for complete transparency will become even more crucial in the future.

 Wrapping Things Up

-With the advances in tech and changes in the demographics of the decision makers, B2B ecommerce will focus more on the customer experience and the buying journey.
+Combine that with the advances in tech and it becomes clear why the B2B eCommerce industry will focus more on the customer experience and the buying journey.
 This has quite significant implications for B2B marketers as they will now have to interact with their customers by means of personalized communications.
-Now is the time for B2B ecommerce businesses to focus on creating and tweaking their digital identities.
+These trends make it clear — now is the time for B2B eCommerce businesses to focus on creating and tweaking their digital identities.